Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-upgrading.md

 #### For Starter Plans

 1. The instance is stopped.
 The database is unreachable.
-2. We restart the instance with the version targeted.
+2. We restart the instance with the targeted version.
+This operation can take quite some time, depending on the database size and enabled extension(s).
 3. Once the instance restarted, the database is reachable again.
 4. The application is restarted to ensure proper connections.
 This shouldn't cause any additional downtime.

 Since we have to completely stop the instance, **a downtime is inevitable**.

-We usually roughly estimate the downtime caused by the operation to a few seconds (2 to 10 seconds), depending on the platform load.
+We usually roughly estimate the downtime caused by the operation between a few seconds to a few minutes.
+In any cases, it shouldn't exceed 10 minutes.

 #### For Business Plans